SimplyDuckSauce/3D-Printed-Amphibious-Robot/README.md

 <img src="Images/Paddle Wheel Drawing.PNG" width="850" height="300">

 ## Fabrication of Motor Seals and Washers
 * The motor seals and washers were printed out of NinjaTek Chinchilla TPU.
-These components were designed to mimic rubber water seals and o-rings which the TPU material does nicely.
+These components were designed to mimic rubber water seals and O-rings which the TPU material does nicely.
 However, these could also be printed using 30A pellets.

 <img src="Images/Seal and Washer.png" width="450" height="450">